-When you or your children go to the doctor for certain services CountyCare will send you a CountyCare Visa Rewards Card in the mail.
-The card will have a cash credit on it based on the services you or your children received.
-Once you activate the card, you can use it to pay for what you need from most places that accept Visa.
-Your card won't buy alcohol or tobacco products.
-Anytime you see your doctor for an eligible service CountyCare will credit your existing card with the eligible amount.
+CountyCare will send you a

+CountyCare Visa Rewards Card in the

+mail the first time you earn a reward.

+Once you activate the card, you can

+use it to pay for what you need from

+most places that accept Visa.
+Your

+card won't buy alcohol, tobacco, or

+firearm products.
+Anytime you see

+your doctor for an eligible service

+and your provider submits a claim,

+CountyCare will credit your existing

+card with the eligible amount.

 Members have six months from the date the reward is added to their card to use the credit.
-After six months the reward will expire.
+After six months, the reward will expire.
+If you lose your card, immediately call CountyCare Member Services to close the card and have a new one sent and report any missing or stolen funds.
+There is no guarantee that Visa will return any missing or stolen funds.